 - Certificate of French Proficiency: The requirements for this certificate are outlined in Policy 309.
-Students completing any grade 12 French course (FILA 120, PIF 120, Tech de Comm 120) are eligible to complete the French Proficiency exam administered by the Province of New Brunswick. - French Immersion Certificate: Students who complete the grade 9/10 FI program and continue with F.I.
-Language Arts 11 and 12 plus an additional F.I.
-Credit Course are eligible for this certificate. - Post Intensive French Certificate: Students who complete both PIF 110 and PIF 120 are eligible for this certificate.
+Students completing any grade 12 French course (FILA 120, PIF 120, Tech de Comm 120) are eligible to complete the French Proficiency exam administered by the Province of New Brunswick. - French Immersion Certificate: Students who complete the grade 9/10 FI program and continue with 5 French Immersion credit courses are eligible for this certificate. - Post Intensive French Certificate: Students who complete both PIF 110 and PIF 120 are eligible for this certificate.